Players (1979 film): Development

 I got in my contract all of the Dramatist Guild guarantees: I had approval of the director, not a word [of the script] could be changed without my consent, and so forth.
 Immediately after I finished the screenplay, Bob Evans sent me on a wild goose chase to Rome to cast a part he had already cast—I found out months later—with Max Schell.
 When I got back, I found out that six or seven writers were working on different versions of the script, all at the same time with none of them knowing about the other.

 It was known during production as Getting Off.
 Anthony Harvey and Robert Evans began scouting locations in Mexico in April 1978.

 Evans wanted the male lead to be played by someone who was a top level tennis player and could act.
 In May 1978, Evans announced that the role would be played by Dean-Paul Martin, son of Dean Martin, who played at Wimbledon as well as professionally for the Phoenix Racquets of World Team Tennis.
 "He's the next Robert Redford", said Evans.
 "It's one of the best screen tests I've ever seen."
 Martin was reluctant to act but said yes "because Bob assured me this was the first film in Hollywood history with this kind of money behind which would show tennis in a totally authentic and good light."

 Evans signed Martin to a six-picture contract.
 He learned about camera technique over several weeks with actor Tony Franciosa.

 MacGraw's fee was $500,000.
-She had only appeared in four movies but they had all been hits.
+She had appeared in only four movies, but they had all been hits.
 She was Evans' ex-wife and the two, who shared a son, had remained close.
 "She was the best person for the role", said Evans.